 Parking is always a challenge in Maui because of the lack of flat land and the popularity of many coastal areas.
 Parking at the best beaches is always full, and there’s nothing worse than driving there with no place to park!

-Alternate transportation, such as bicycles or e-bikes, is incredibly convenient as a workaround for the parking challenge.
+Alternate transportation, such as bicycles or electric bikes on Maui, are incredibly convenient as a workaround for the parking challenge.
 However, be sure you have a lock to secure them when you’re not using them.

 I was impressed that we could find many areas we visited simply by asking my smartphone for directions.
 One of the tour companies let me know this, and I found it to be true.